Getting Started

 Your First API Job

-If you plan to use the Closed Caption Converter API, begin by opening API Keys in the top navigation and clicking Generate Key.
+If you plan to use the Closed Caption Converter API, begin by opening Account & Billing in the left sidebar, selecting the API Keys tab, and clicking Generate Key.
 Your API key is sent in the x-api-key request header.
+API key management is not available during the free trial — activate your subscription first.

 The base URL for the API is: